nvim-telekasten/telekasten.nvim/README.md

     -- auto-set telekasten filetype: if false, the telekasten filetype will not be used --                               and thus the telekasten syntax will not be loaded either auto_set_filetype = true,

+    -- auto-set telekasten syntax: if false, the telekasten syntax will not be used -- this syntax setting is independent from auto-set filetype auto_set_syntax = true,

     -- dir names for special notes (absolute path or subdir name) dailies      = home .. '/' .. 'daily',